|Nutritional Guidelines (per serving)|

 - 2 eggs

-- Pour a small amount of the melted butter into the egg-pumpkin mixture and stir it in.
-Repeat 3-4 more times, adding a slightly more of the liquid butter each time until it is all incorporated.
+Pour a small amount of the melted butter into the egg-pumpkin mixture and stir it in.
+Repeat three to four more times, adding a slightly more of the liquid butter each time until it is all incorporated.

-- Bake 45-50 minutes or until a toothpick inserted into the center of the loaf comes out clean and the edge of the bread starts to pull away from the pan.
+Bake 45 to 50 minutes or until a toothpick inserted into the center of the loaf comes out clean and the edge of the bread starts to pull away from the pan.

-- Once the pan is cool enough to touch, carefully invert it — the loaf should drop right out, so make sure you support it with your other hand.
-Let the loaf cool the rest of the way on a wire rack — but it is incredible served warm drizzled with a delicious vanilla custard sauce called crème anglaise.
+Once the pan is cool enough to touch, carefully invert it—the loaf should drop right out, so make sure you support it with your other hand.
+Let the loaf cool the rest of the way on a wire rack.
+It is incredible served warm drizzled with a delicious vanilla custard sauce called crème anglaise.